klebgenomics/Kaptive/docs/Databases.md

   annotations with a variety of homology detection methods to provide a more accurate functional description and standardised gene nomenclature.

-Changes to the *Klebsiella* K locus primary reference database:
+Changes to the KpSC K locus primary reference database:

 | Locus | Change | Reason | Date of change | Kaptive version no. |
 |----|----|----|----|----|